TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Custom Configuration Profiles/readme.md

 To identify a profile already installed on a macOS system, run the `sudo profiles -P` command to view all profiles currently installed on a system.

 ![profiles -p example](images/profiles_p.png)

+## .mobileconfig Profile Examples

+Members of the mac administrator community have published useful profile .mobileconfig files on GitHub.
+If you are interested in a community written management profile, read and test the profile before distribution to production systems.

+This repository contains several custom .mobileconfig profiles within the [profiles](./profiles/) directory.

+For additional .mobileconfig profiles, consider browsing [Rich Trouton's Profiles](https://github.com/rtrouton/profiles) repository on GitHub.
+Rich's profiles repository contains many .mobileconfig settings profiles admins may wish to deploy to manage their systems.